patrick-fulghum/TerminalChess/README.md

 1. Clone this repository
 2. Navigate to the repository in your terminal
+3. Run the following in your terminal if you don't have the colorize gem installed: bundle install
-3. Run the following in your terminal: ruby game.rb
+4. Run the following in your terminal: ruby game.rb
-4. Use the left, right, up and down keys to move the cursor.
+5. Use the left, right, up and down keys to move the cursor.
 Use enter to select a piece, and enter again to select its destination.
 Errors will flash if you choose a piece that is not your own, try to move a piece in an illegal way, or fail to move out of check.

 ## Issues